-Relationship Nature of transactions 2021 HK\$'000 2020 HK\$'000 An associate Interest expenses on lease liabilities - 128 Expense relating to short-term leases 11,681 1,947 Payment of right-of-use assets - 9,734 Interest income 531 421
+Relationship Nature of transactions 2022 2021 HK\$'000 HK\$'000 An associate Expense relating to short-term leases 11,759 11,681 Interest income 510 531

 Compensation of key management personnel

 The Group's key management personnel are all executive directors of the Company, details of their remuneration are disclosed in note 11.
 Their remuneration is determined by the remuneration committee having regard to the performance of individuals and market trends.